 Uses

 This is a living document in the spirit of uses.tech and Uses This where you’ll find a rough rundown of the hardware and software that makes up my daily working stack, and (where relevant), what my dream setup would be (in my current state of mind, at least!).
-If you’re looking for what hardware my boat uses, instead, see her dedicated page.
+This doesn’t yet include any notes about any boat hardware, woodworking tools, etc., though I might add pages to this effect later.

 I’m constantly changing my setup and tinkering with things on a monthly or at least quarterly basis in some form or another.
 The history of this page is all in version control, that history may be useful or entertaining or both.